Read about how Intezer collects and analyzes evidence like ELF files, to help SOC teams automate more of their incident response process.

-This is a new post in our Executable and Linkable Format (ELF) 101 series, where the goal is to spread awareness about the format and the current Linux threat landscape.
+This is the 4th post in our Executable and Linkable Format (ELF) 101 series, where the goal is to spread awareness about the format and the current Linux threat landscape.

-In this post, we will explore the dynamic linking process, including its purpose, how it works and the different linking modes.
+In the final post of this series, we will explore the dynamic linking process, including its purpose, how it works and the different linking modes.
 Apart from being a complex process, dynamic linking can also be abused by malware authors and therefore it is important for malware analysts to understand how the process works.

 This post follows part three of our ELF series, in which we discussed relocations and their relationship with symbols—useful for understanding dynamic linking.